NJIT-WIS/midterm-portfolio-JJAMES24/README.md

  ## Issue No.30
  1. Wrote a test the check the project.html page to ensure that project card have a title

+ ## Issue No.31
+ 1. Wrote playwright test to ensure that image in hero section is visible

+ ## Issue No.32
+ 1. Went to the figma file and screenshotted the previous design with old footer as seen below Photo of old design here - [here](/docs/images/beforefooterchange.png)

+ 2. Updated the footer in Figma design as seen in the image below Photo of new design here - [here](/docs/images/afterfooterchange.png)

+## ISsue No.32